dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-python-sdk.md

 ---
-title: "Python SDK"
+title: "dbt Semantic Layer Python SDK"
 id: sl-python
-description: "Learn how to use the dbt Semantic Layer SDK for Python library to interact with the dbt Semantic Layer."
+description: "Learn how to use the dbt Semantic Layer Python SDK library to interact with the dbt Semantic Layer."
 tags: [Semantic Layer, APIs]
 keywords: [dbt Cloud, API, dbt Semantic Layer, python]
 sidebar_label: "Python SDK"
 ---

-# Python SDK <Lifecycle status="Preview"/>
+# dbt Semantic Layer Python SDK <Lifecycle status="Preview"/>
 The [`dbt-sl-sdk` Python software development kit](https://github.com/dbt-labs/semantic-layer-sdk-python) (SDK) is a Python library that provides you with easy access to the dbt Semantic Layer with Python.
-It allows developers to interact with the Semantic Layer APIs and query metrics and dimensions in downstream tools.
+It allows developers to interact with the dbt Semantic Layer APIs and query metrics and dimensions in downstream tools.

 ## Installation

-To install the SDK, you'll need to specify optional dependencies depending on whether you want to use it synchronously, backed by [requests](https://github.com/psf/requests/), or with asynchronous ([asyncio](https://docs.python.org/3/library/asyncio.html) backed by [aiohttp](https://github.com/aio-libs/aiohttp/)).
+To install the Python SDK, you'll need to specify optional dependencies depending on whether you want to use it synchronously, backed by [requests](https://github.com/psf/requests/), or with asynchronous ([asyncio](https://docs.python.org/3/library/asyncio.html) backed by [aiohttp](https://github.com/aio-libs/aiohttp/)).

 <Tabs>
 <TabItem value="sync" label="Sync installation">